-- Counselling- If you are stressed, speak to someone about it and release the tensions.
+- Counseling- If you are stressed, speak to someone about it and release the tensions.

 Talk to your doctor to clear any further doubts if –

-- You suffer severe back pain and it does not subsidise.
+- You suffer severe back pain, and it does not subsidize.

 - Rhythmic Cramping Pains that are also sudden.